John Fairfax

 John Fairfax (24 October 1804 – 16 June 1877) was an English-born journalist, company director, politician, librarian and newspaper owner, known for the incorporation of the major newspapers of modern-day Australia.

 Early life

 Fairfax was born in Barford, Warwickshire, the second son of William Fairfax and his wife, Elizabeth née Jesson.
 William Fairfax at the time of John's birth was in the building and furnishing trade.
-In 1817, John Fairfax was apprenticed to William Perry, a bookseller and printer in Warwick, and in 1825 went to London where he worked as a compositor in a general printing office and on the Morning Chronicle.
-Within two years, Fairfax had left and established himself at Leamington Spa as a printer, bookseller and stationer.
-There, on 31 July 1827, he married Sarah Reading, daughter of James and Sarah Reading.
-He became the printer of the Leamington Spa Courier, and in 1835 he purchased an interest in another paper The Leamington Chronicle and Warwickshire Reporter.
-He had a book binding business in Leamington.
+In 1817, John Fairfax was apprenticed to William Perry, a bookseller and printer in Warwick; he moved to London in 1825 and began working in a compositor in a printing office.
+Fairfax married Sarah Reading on 31 July 1827.
+He purchased an interest in The Leamington Chronicle and Warwickshire Reporter, was printer of the Leamington Spa Courier, and had a book binding business in Leamington.
 At this time Leamington was one of the leading spa towns in the UK.

-In 1836, Fairfax published a letter criticizing the conduct of a local solicitor, who soon brought an action against him.
-Though judgement was given for the defendant, the solicitor appealed.
-Judgement was again given for Fairfax but the costs of the actions were so heavy that he had to apply to the Insolvency Court.
-There was sympathy for him and his friends offered assistance but he decided to make a fresh start in a new land, and in May 1838, sailed for the colony of New South Wales in the Lady Fitzherbert with his wife and three children, his mother and a brother-in-law.
-After a voyage of about 130 days, they reached Sydney on 26 September 1838; Fairfax had just £5 in his pocket.
+Fairfax and his family reached Sydney on 26 September 1838; Fairfax had just £5 in his pocket.